 THE BEAST IN THE CELLAR (1970)

 ZETA ONE even manages to make strip poker with Yutte Stensgaard boring.
-The Danish au pair/model had a versatile association with British pop culture: she auditioned for the part of DOCTOR WHO companion Jo Grant, appeared as the hostess on THE GOLDEN SHOT, and is most famous for her role as Mircalla / Carmilla Karnstein in Hammer's LUST FOR A VAMPIRE.
+The Danish au pair/model had a versatile association with British pop culture: she auditioned for the part of DOCTOR WHO companion Jo Grant, appeared as the hostess on THE GOLDEN SHOT, and is most famous for her role in Hammer's LUST FOR A VAMPIRE.

-FOUNDED by Tony Tenser in 1966, Tigon released a wide range of films - from sexploitation to an acclaimed adaptation of August Strindberg's MISS JULIE (1971) starring Helen Mirren - but were most famous for making WITCHFINDER GENERAL (1968) and BLOOD ON SATAN'S CLAW (1971).
+FOUNDED by Tony Tenser in 1966, Tigon released a range of films - from sexploitation to an acclaimed adaptation of MISS JULIE starring Helen Mirren - but were most famous for making WITCHFINDER GENERAL and BLOOD ON SATAN'S CLAW.
 These two films, however, represent Tigon at its worst.
 ZETA ONE sees secretary Ann Olsen (Yutte Stensgaard) learning that Special Agent James Word (Robin Hawdon) is investigating Public Enemy Number 1, Major Bourdon (James Robertson Justice).
-Attractive young women are being abducted from Earth and brainwashed into serving space queen Zeta (Dawn Addams) from Angvia (typically, an anagram of vagina).
-Word is given the task of protecting Edwina (Wendy Lingham), a stripper who is to be the next kidnap victim, though she is actually working for Bourdon.
+Attractive young women are being abducted from Earth and brainwashed into serving space queen Zeta (Dawn Addams) from Angvia (an anagram of vagina).
+Word is given the task of protecting Edwina (Wendy Lingham), a stripper who is to be the next kidnap victim, though she is working for Bourdon.
 With the assistance of the inept Swyne (Charles Hawtrey, in a role intended for Frankie Howerd), Bourdon is planning to be the new ruler of this race of scantily clad super women.
 However, Olsen is another Angvian trying to stop Word from thwarting their unexplained plans.

 A delightfully misrepresentative German DVD cover for the drab THE BEAST IN THE CELLAR.
 The appearance of the military at the top of the design - who are key to the plot - seems like an afterthought.

-Written and directed by James Kelly, THE BEAST IN THE CELLAR at once reveals its punchline rather than use its more intriguing, original title ARE YOU DYING, YOUNG MAN?.
+James Kelly's THE BEAST IN THE CELLAR at once reveals its punchline rather than use its more intriguing original title ARE YOU DYING, YOUNG MAN?.
 Joyce (Flora Robson) and Ellie (Beryl Reid) are two elderly sisters living in an isolated, rural family house.
 Murders of soldiers at a nearby base are initially blamed on an animal ("a leopard in Lancashire?"), but the culprit turns out to be the spinsters' brother Stephen (Dafydd Havard), who was walled-up in the cellar before WWII to prevent his enlisting and ending up shell-shocked and disfigured like their WWI father.
 After continually escaping from his confinement, Stephen appears in his taloned-Neanderthal form to haunt his siblings in a thunderstorm-set climax.